Income Tax Act 2007

 FB 6: Timber or right to take timber, or

-"Transferring timber or the right to cut it down in a relationship settlement"
+"Transferring timber or the right to cut it down during a relationship property settlement"

 Next